 For the lemon curd filling

-- 160 g Lemon curd
+- 160 g Lemon curd good quality shop bought or homemade

-- 2 Balls stem ginger diced
+- 2 bulbs Stem ginger diced

-- 100 g Cream cheese
+- 250 g Full fat cream cheese

-- 2 tbsp Icing sugar
+- 1 tbsp Icing sugar

 Instructions

-- Pre-heat your oven to 160C Fan/180C/350F/Gas Mark 4, and grease and line two 8" cake tins (that are at least 2" deep)
+- Pre-heat your oven to 160C Fan/350F/Gas Mark 4, and grease and line two 8" cake tins (that are at least 2" deep)

-- In a large bowl stir together the self raising flour, bicarbonate of soda, ground ginger, mixed spice, cinnamon and dark brown sugar
+- In a large mixing bowl stir together the self raising flour, bicarbonate of soda, ground ginger, mixed spice, cinnamon and dark brown sugar

 - Pour the treacle mixture into the flour mixture and whisk well